UPPAbaby Minu V3

 Best Double Travel Strollers

-A stroller large enough to hold two kids isn't exactly convenient for travel, but a few options are lighter and more compact than others.
+A stroller large enough to hold two kids isn't exactly convenient for travel, but a few options new to the market are lighter, more compact than others, and fold easily.

-Strolleria's two lightest double strollers are both side-by-side double strollers with a one-piece fold that's easier than other doubles, which can require removing the second seat before folding.
+Strolleria's lightest double strollers are side-by-side double strollers with a one-piece fold that's easier than other doubles, which can require removing the second seat before folding.

 The Babyzen YOYO2 is the only travel stroller that converts from single to double with the purchase of the Connect frame, which adds a second frame, seat and back wheels to the rear of the main stroller.
 If one child no longer needs a ride, you can fold the Connect and hang it on the back of the YOYO2 for easy storage.